GluuFederation/docs-clustermgr-prod/beta/source/authentication/index.md

 1. Local authentication using the default admin user;
 1. Authentication against your Gluu Server(s) using oxd.

 Local authentication is configured during [installation](../installation/index.md#create-credentials).
-For ongoing use, we recommend using Gluu's oxd to leverage your Gluu Server for authentication and single sign-on (SSO).
+For ongoing use, we recommend using oxd to leverage your Gluu Server for authentication and single sign-on (SSO).

 ## Using default admin user